fuyu-myk/snowflake-compiler/README.md

         }
         ```
         * Locals - function arguments, local variables etc.
-    * TODO: Proper span tracking for diagnostics
+    * Proper span tracking for diagnostics
+    * TODO: Proper handling of Assert Terminator

     - [x] *MIR Optimisations* [completed 30.07.2025]
     * Optimisations that aims to enhance the performance and efficiency of the executed code